vinaya » pli-tv-pvr » Parivāra

 saṅghādisesoti nāmañceva āpatti ca.

-offense entailing suspension is the name, as well as the offense.
+‘Offense entailing suspension’ is the name, as well as the offense.

 Saññācikāya kuṭiṁ kārāpananti vatthu ceva gottañca—

-Building a hut by means of begging is the action that is the basis for the offense, as well as the category;
+‘Building a hut by means of begging’ is the basis for an offense, as well as a category;

 saṅghādisesoti nāmañceva āpatti ca.

-offense entailing suspension is the name, as well as the offense.
+‘Offense entailing suspension’ is the name, as well as the offense.

 Mahallakaṁ vihāraṁ kārāpananti vatthu ceva gottañca—

-Building a large dwelling is the action that is the basis for the offense, as well as the category;
+‘Building a large dwelling’ is the basis for an offense, as well as a category;

 saṅghādisesoti nāmañceva āpatti ca.

-offense entailing suspension is the name, as well as the offense.
+‘Offense entailing suspension’ is the name, as well as the offense.

 Bhikkhuṁ amūlakena pārājikena dhammena anuddhaṁsananti vatthu ceva gottañca—

-Groundlessly charging a monk with an offense entailing expulsion is the action that is the basis for the offense, as well as the category;
+‘Groundlessly charging a monk with an offense entailing expulsion’ is the basis for an offense, as well as a category;

 saṅghādisesoti nāmañceva āpatti ca.

-offense entailing suspension is the name, as well as the offense.
+‘Offense entailing suspension’ is the name, as well as the offense.

 Bhikkhuṁ aññabhāgiyassa adhikaraṇassa kiñci desaṁ lesamattaṁ upādāya pārājikena dhammena anuddhaṁsananti vatthu ceva gottañca—

-Charging a monk with an offense entailing expulsion, using an unrelated legal issue as a pretext, is the action that is the basis for the offense, as well as the category;
+‘Charging a monk with an offense entailing expulsion, using an unrelated legal issue as a pretext’ is the basis for an offense, as well as a category;

 saṅghādisesoti nāmañceva āpatti ca.

-offense entailing suspension is the name, as well as the offense.
+‘Offense entailing suspension’ is the name, as well as the offense.

 Saṅghabhedakassa bhikkhuno yāvatatiyaṁ samanubhāsanāya na paṭinissajjananti vatthu ceva gottañca—

-A monk not stopping, when pressed up to three times, the pursuit of schism in the Sangha—this is the action that is the basis for the offense, as well as the category;
+‘A monk not stopping with pursuing schism in the Sangha when pressed for the third time’ is the basis for an offense, as well as a category;

 saṅghādisesoti nāmañceva āpatti ca.

-offense entailing suspension is the name, as well as the offense.
+‘Offense entailing suspension’ is the name, as well as the offense.

 Bhedakānuvattakānaṁ bhikkhūnaṁ yāvatatiyaṁ samanubhāsanāya na paṭinissajjananti vatthu ceva gottañca—

-Monks not stopping, when pressed up to three times, to side with one who is pursuing schism in the Sangha—this is the action that is the basis for the offense, as well as the category;
+‘Monks not stopping siding with one who is pursuing schism in the Sangha when pressed for the third time’ is the basis for an offense, as well as a category;

 saṅghādisesoti nāmañceva āpatti ca.

-offense entailing suspension is the name, as well as the offense.
+‘Offense entailing suspension’ is the name, as well as the offense.

 Dubbacassa bhikkhuno yāvatatiyaṁ samanubhāsanāya na paṭinissajjananti vatthu ceva gottañca—

-A monk not stopping, when pressed up to three times, with being difficult to correct—this is the action that is the basis for the offense, as well as the category;
+‘A monk not stopping with being difficult to correct when pressed for the third time’ is the basis for an offense, as well as a category;

 saṅghādisesoti nāmañceva āpatti ca.

-offense entailing suspension is the name, as well as the offense.
+‘Offense entailing suspension’ is the name, as well as the offense.

 Kuladūsakassa bhikkhuno yāvatatiyaṁ samanubhāsanāya na paṭinissajjananti vatthu ceva gottañca—

-A monk not stopping, when pressed up to three times, with being a corrupter of families—this is the action that is the basis for the offense, as well as the category;
+‘A monk not stopping with being a corrupter of families when pressed for the third time’ is the basis for an offense, as well as a category;

 saṅghādisesoti nāmañceva āpatti ca …pe….

-offense entailing suspension is the name, as well as the offense. …
+‘Offense entailing suspension’ is the name, as well as the offense. …

 Anādariyaṁ paṭicca udake uccāraṁ vā passāvaṁ vā kheḷaṁ vā karaṇanti vatthu ceva gottañca—

-Out of disrespect, defecating, urinating, or spitting in water is the action that is the basis for the offense, as well as the category;
+‘Out of disrespect, defecating, urinating, or spitting in water’ is the basis for an offense, as well as a category;

 dukkaṭanti nāmañceva āpatti cāti.

-offense of wrong conduct is the name, as well as the offense.”
+‘Offense of wrong conduct’ is the name, as well as the offense.”

 Navasaṅgahavaggo niṭṭhito pañcamo.